We manage a number of woodlands and plantations throughout Derbyshire.

 Our management of woodlands and plantations always takes into consideration the sensitive needs of wildlife.

-Aston on Trent Brickyard Plantation is an area of secondary woodland plus mixed woodland planting and a wildflower meadow on the site of a former clay pit and brick works.
+An area of secondary woodland plus mixed woodland planting and a wildflower meadow on the site of a former clay pit and brick works.

 Bluebell Wood site was designated as a Local Nature Reserve in 2007 in recognition of its importance for both wildlife and people.
-It has a variety of habitats in a compact site.

 Frith Wood is a wildlife haven where you can enjoy wandering woodland paths, through the meadow and around the pond.